mahmoudimus/ac/docs/public/guides/authentication.md

         throw new Error('Signature verification failed');
     }

+You may alternatively verify the token's signature using a JWT library.
+Here is an example using nimbus-jose-jwt and json-smart:

+    import com.nimbusds.jose.JOSEException;
+    import com.nimbusds.jose.JWSObject;
+    import com.nimbusds.jose.JWSVerifier;
+    import com.nimbusds.jwt.JWTClaimsSet;
+    import net.minidev.json.JSONObject;

+    public JWTClaimsSet read(String jwt, JWSVerifier verifier) throws ParseException, JOSEException {
+        JWSObject jwsObject = JWSObject.parse(jwt);

+        if (!jwsObject.verify(verifier))
+        {
+            throw new IllegalArgumentException("Fraudulent JWT token: " + jwt);
+        }

+        JSONObject jsonPayload = jwsObject.getPayload().toJSONObject();
+        return JWTClaimsSet.parse(jsonPayload);
+    }

 ### 3. Verify query string hash

 Verify the query string by [creating a query string hash](#qsh) for the request and comparing against the `qsh` claim on the verified token.

+### 4. Verify the standard claims

+The JWT specification lists some [standard claims](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token-13#section-4.1.1) that, if present, you should verify.
+Issuers include these to help you ensure that tokens you receive are used according to the intentions of the issuer and with the best possible results.
+For example, if you ignore the `exp` (expiration time) claim then you will be more vulnerable to replay attacks.
+You may even be reading tokens issued by yourself.

+In particular:

+* The `iss` claim contains the unique identifier of the tenant.
+For Atlassian products this is the `clientKey` that you receive in the `installed` callback.
+You should reject unrecognised issuers.
+* The `iat` claim contains the UTC Unix time at which this token was issued.
+There are no hard requirements around this claim but it does not make sense for it to be significantly in the future and significantly old issued-at times may indicate the replay of suspiciously old tokens.
+* The `exp` claim contains the UTC Unix time after which you should no longer accept this token.
+It should be after the issued-at and not-before times.
+* The `nbf` claim contains the UTC Unix time before which you should not accept this token.
+It should be at or after the issued-at time and before the expiry-time.
+* You should use a little leeway when processing time-based claims, as clocks may drift apart.
+The JWT specification suggests no more than a few minutes.
+* Judicious use of the time-based claims allows for replays within a limited window.
+This can be useful when all or part of a page is refreshed or when it is valid for a user to repeatedly perform identical actions (e.g. clicking the same button).

 <a name='outgoing'></a>
 # Signing Outgoing Requests